Reviews You Can Rely On

 Should I Buy This Bike?

-The Ibis Ripley AF Deore is an affordable short travel trail bike that makes sense for a lot of riders.
+The Ibis Ripley AF Deore is an affordable short-travel trail bike that makes sense for a lot of riders.
 This versatile ride builds on the nimble and playful legacy of the carbon Ripley in a more budget-conscious aluminum-framed (AF) package.
 Ibis kept the AF true to its roots, with 120mm of rear travel paired with a 130mm fork and just-right modern geometry.
 It maintains the liveliness that has been a hallmark of the Ripley with a degree slacker head tube angle and a slightly longer wheelbase to help enhance its stability at speed and composure in steeper, rougher terrain.
 The DW-Link suspension provides great small-bump compliance, mid-stroke support, and enough progression to give it a more-travel-than-it-actually-has feel.
-On the climbs, the suspension platform is very calm and the Ripley AF climbs more efficiently than you'd expect for a 33 lb bike.
-The steep seat tube and roomy cockpit combine for a comfortable seated position and well above average technical climbing abilities.
+The suspension platform is very calm on the climbs, and the Ripley AF climbs more efficiently than you'd expect for a 33 lb bike.
+The steep seat tube and roomy cockpit combine for a comfortable seated position and well-above-average technical climbing abilities.
 Make no mistake, the added weight is somewhat noticeable, and this bike doesn't climb quite as swiftly as the lighter carbon version, but our testers didn't really seem to mind.
 On the descents, that weight also manifests itself in a slightly damper and more relaxed feel, which isn't necessarily a bad thing either.
 The Deore build we tested is the least expensive offered, but Ibis nailed most of the important components like the wheels/tires, suspension, and drivetrain while managing to keep the price out of the stratosphere.

 The Santa Cruz Tallboy is another interesting comparison.
 The Tallboy also rolls on 29-inch wheels and has 120mm of rear suspension and a 130mm fork.
 Both bikes share very similar geometry measurements and intended uses.
 Comparing the two is kinda like splitting hairs, but the biggest difference is in the performance of the suspension.
 Santa Cruz's VPP suspension design is quite supportive and handles big hits very well.
 Ibis' DW-Link offers better small bump compliance and a generally more refined feel overall.
 The Tallboy also comes in more frame sizes, six total from XS-XXL.
 Santa Cruz makes the Tallboy in both carbon and aluminum frames ranging in price from $3,099 up to $11,549.
 The base model Tallboy Aluminum D goes for $3,099 but comes with downgraded wheels, drivetrain, and suspension components compared to the Ripley AF Deore.